-To optimize write operations, Kafka also needs to know the VoltDB partitioning scheme.
+You can even use the console producer.
+However, to optimize write operations, Kafka needs to know the VoltDB partitioning scheme.
 So it is strongly recommended that you define the Kafka ProducerConfig.PARTITIONER_CLASS_CONFIG property to point to the VoltDB partitioner for Kafka.
 By defining the PARTITIONER_CLASS_CONFIG, VoltDB can ensure that the producer sends records to the appropriate cluster node for each partitioning key.
-For example, a Java-based client application should contain a producer definition similar to the following to disable idempotency and configure the partitioning scheme:
+For example, a Java-based client application should contain a producer definition similar to the following: